Abdulrasheed1729/Abdulrasheed1729/README.md

 ## Favorite Quotes

-> "Talk is cheap, show me the code" -Linus Tovalds
+> Talk is cheap, show me the code -Linus Tovalds

-> "Sometimes the best advice is, no advice" -Evan Chen
+> Sometimes the best advice is, no advice -Evan Chen

 <!---